albenakr/first-project-rock-band/README.md

 # The Monkees | Rock Band

 This page was developed as the first milestone project for the Code Institute Fullstack Web Development course.
 It is meant to showcast the skills learned in the first section of the course - User Centric Frontend Development.

 The webpage is meant to serve as an official website for the band 'The Monkees.'
 As the overall purpose of this project is educational, I wanted to create a page from scratch without drawing specific design or functionality inspiration from the official website of the band The Monkees or any other pages related to them.

 I developed the design for the page based only on the description of the assignment and the audio and image assets available for this project.
 The assumption was that this would most closely resemble an actual client assignment, in which there won't be any pre-existing websites, and visual designs.

-The overarching idea was the page would be appealing for both existing fans and page visitors, who are only now discovering the band.
+The overarching idea was the page would be appealing to both existing fans and page visitors, who are only now discovering the band.
 The about section is specifically aimed at anyone wanting an introduction or a reminder into the band's history and members.
 The rest of the page would be for both fans and newcomers, who would like to enjoy the band's music or get a reminder of their most popular albums.
+My idea was for the website to service as a short and eyecatching portfolio for the band, that would make people contact them and hire them for events.

 ## Deployed Site

-The deployed version of the page can be seen [here](https://www.google.com) **change link**
+The deployed version of the page can be seen [here](https://albenakr.github.io/first-project-rock-band/)

 ## Technologies Used